 Mr. and Mrs. R are Arizona residents who are temporarily living and working in State Z. They will be there for one year and then they will return to Arizona.
 During the current taxable year, Mr. and Mrs. R have been living and working in State Z for 10 and one-half months.
-Because Mr. and Mrs. R have been living in State Z for more than 183 days during the tax year, State Z considers Mr. and Mrs. R to be residents of State Z and taxes all of their income from the time they moved to State Z. Because Mr. and Mrs. R are Arizona residents who are temporarily out of Arizona, they are still full-year Arizona residents for Arizona income tax return and include all income for the taxable year, wherever derived.
+Because Mr. and Mrs. R have been living in State Z for more than 183 days during the tax year, State Z considers Mr. and Mrs. R to be residents of State Z and taxes all of their income from the time they moved to State Z. Because Mr. and Mrs. R are Arizona residents who are temporarily out of Arizona, they are still full-year Arizona residents for Arizona income tax purposes and must file a full-year Arizona income tax return and include all income for the taxable year, wherever derived.
 For the taxable year, Mr. and Mrs. R have the following income.